notkarenyi/accessibility-demo/README.md

 * Tabindex and labeling links and buttons
 * Content reading level

 One final note: accessibility should not be an afterthought.
 You'll make it easier for yourself and your users if you think about it early on: when you're picking your fonts and color palette, when you're creating elements in HTML, and when you're structuring the flow of your website.
-Keep learning and improving user experience for all audiences on all websites :)

 Want to put your new knowledge into practice?
 Start out by turning a critical eye on your [portfolio task](https://github.com/uclaacm/learning-lab-crash-course-su20/blob/master/task-1-portfolio/README.md) from earlier in this course, as well as any other websites you may have made.
-Use the tools below to help you make your website beautiful *and* accessible!
+Use the tools below to help you make your website beautiful *and* accessible for all users!

 ## Accessibility Checkers